Books Like Polaris Rising: The One Answer Worth Your Time

 The gap between their chapters is where the tension lives.

-It's the natural condition of two people who can't walk away from a mission that requires both of them.
+Feature: Forced proximity that is not a device — it's the natural condition of two people who cannot walk away from a mission that requires both of them.
+Advantage: Their closeness is earned by circumstance, not contrived.
+Benefit: When the walls come down, you believe it.

 The heroine starts cornered.